-SOCPRO undertakes research and policy development to underpin strategies for the extension of social protection; develops good governance tools for social protection systems; carries out knowledge development; strengthens national capacities in the field of social protection; and undertakes promotion and advocacy in order to strengthen national social protection systems.
+SOCPRO undertakes research and policy development to underpin strategies for the extension of social protection to those not yet covered, including those in the informal economy; develops good governance tools for social protection systems; carries out knowledge development; strengthens national capacities in the field of social protection; and undertakes promotion and advocacy in order to strengthen national social protection systems.
 SOCPRO contributes to the achievement of the ILO's mandate "to enhance the coverage and effectiveness of social protection for all" by promoting and ensuring that member States give high priority to providing social protection to their populations through effective, efficient and sustainable social protection systems, including nationally-defined social protection floors in line with the Social Protection Floors Recommendation, 2012 (No. 202).
 This Recommendation highlights the commitment of governments, employers and workers in the ILO's 187 member States to step up their efforts to build national social protection floors (SPFs) as part of their national strategies to develop comprehensive social security systems through a two-dimensional strategy to the extension of social security.
 Its horizontal dimension focuses on the rapid implementation of national social protection floors, which guarantee that all in need have access to at least essential health care and basic income security throughout their life cycle.
 Its vertical dimension provides for progressively higher levels of protection, guided by the ILO up-to-date social security standards, in particular the Social Security (Minimum Standards) Convention, 1952 (No. 102), to as many people as possible as soon as possible.

 The incumbent will assist in the ILO's analytical and policy development work on various aspects of gender-responsive social protection policies, including on maternity protection, parental leave, child benefits and care services, the gender pension gap, extension of coverage to those currently not adequately protected, as well ensuring the overall design and implementation of social protection systems is made more gender-responsive.
 This work will include the development of research and background papers on various aspects of social protection and gender, including work-family policies; contributions to technical reports; contributions to the development of policy guidance and capacity-building material, based on an in-depth qualitative and quantitative analysis of relevant information and data.

-The incumbent will work under the direction of the Director of the Social Protection Department under the supervision of the Head of the Social Policy Unit, Social Protection Department (SOC/POLICY), and in close collaboration with other units within SOCPRO, including the Public Finance, Actuarial and Statistical Services (PFACTS) unit, the Programming, Partnerships and Knowledge Sharing unit (PPKS), as well as other departments and branches, including the Gender, Equality, Diversity and Inclusion Branch (GEDI) in the Conditions of Work and Employment Department.
+The incumbent will work under the direction of the Director of the Universal Social Protection Department under the supervision of the Head of the Social Policy Unit, Universal Social Protection Department (SOC/POLICY), and in close collaboration with other units within SOCPRO, including the Public Finance, Actuarial and Statistical Services (SOC/PFACTS) unit, the Programming, Partnerships and Knowledge Sharing unit (SOC/PPKS), as well as other departments and branches, including the Gender, Equality, Diversity and Inclusion Branch (GEDI) in the Conditions of Work and Equality Department.
+These activities also contribute to the ILO Global Flagship Programme on Social Protection Floors for All and to the UN Global Accelerator on Jobs and Social Protection for Just Transitions.

-The incumbent will contribute in particular to Outcome 8 on social protection and Outcome 6 on gender equality in the Programme and Budget for the biennium 2022-23, Outcome 5 on gender equality and Outcome 7 for the biennium 2024-25, and the respective areas under the ILO's Strategic Plan 2022-25.
+The incumbent will contribute in particular to the outcomes on Universal social protection and gender equality in the Programme and Budget for the biennia 2024-25 and subsequent biennia, and the respective areas under the ILO's Strategic Plan.